CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide4.jpeg)

-**Figure 4**: shows correlation results for SLFN11 gene with all other molecular features for all NCI60 datasets sorted by correlation value with gene location and target pathways (annotation field).
+**Figure 4**: Shows correlation results for SLFN11 gene with all other molecular features for all NCI60 datasets sorted by correlation value with gene location and target pathways (annotation field).

 <h3 id="tcorrel">Tissue Correlation</h3>
 This option enables to display per tissue of origin (oncotype level 1) the number of cell lines with complete observations (non missing values), the correlation between the selected paired features and its p-value.

 ![Screenshot of CellMinerCDB Application](files/Slide5.jpeg)

-**Figure 5**: shows the correlation between the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines by tissue of origin.
+**Figure 5**: Shows the correlation between the selected values for SLFN11 gene expression (x-axis) and Topotecan (id 609699) drug activity (y-axis) from the NCI-60 across all common lines by tissue of origin.
 Note: The value "ALL" means all available common tissues between the 2 selected features.

 <h2 id="regression">Regression Models</h2>
 The ‘Regression Models’ option (or module) has multiple tabs including Heatmap, Data, Plot, Cross-Validation, Tehnical Details and Partial Correlation (described below), and allows construction and assessment of multivariate linear response prediction models.
 For instance, we can assess prediction of a drug activity based on some genes expression.
 To construct a regression model, you need to specify the input data in the left side panel.